skx/cpmulator/README.md

 * The project was initially created to run [my text-based adventure game](https://github.com/skx/lighthouse-of-doom/), which I wrote a few years ago, to amuse my child.
   * That was written in Z80 assembly language and initially targeted CP/M, although it was later ported to the ZX Spectrum.

-Over time this project has become more complete, and more complex, and I've implemented enough functionity to run simple binaries and many of the well-known CP/M programs:
+Over time this project has become more complete, and I've now implemented enough functionity to run many of the well-known CP/M programs:

 * The Aztec C-Compiler.
-  * You can edit and compile C code within the emulator, then run it!
 * Borland's Turbo Pascal
-  * You can edit and compile Pascal code within the emulator, then run it!
 * Many early Infocom games:
   * Zork 1, 2, & 3.
   * Planetfall.